ericoulster/ETL-Sample/README.md

 All code is contained within 'Sample-Json-to-SQL-Full-Pipeline-EO-10-03-2019.py' Requirements.txt is not provided as this code is present to illustrate previous data engineering work.

+Since developing this code, I have learned more about utilizing parallel processing using PySpark or Dask.
+While I still consider this to be an effective solution, I wanted to note that this does not reflect my most recent data engineering work.
+In comparison to newer approaches I would take, this benchmarks poorly.